 Phone (to call someone to let you in if the doors are locked)

 Q: Will the games be showcased anywhere (GDC, IndieCade, etc.)?

 A: GGJ HQ will certainly propose this at the major conferences, but of course it is up to the conference organizers and not us.
 Whether this happens or not, all games will still be available on the GGJ website.

 Q: Will there be a global "winner"?

 A: To be clear, GGJ maintains a focus on collaboration, not competition.
 This is not a contest.
 As far as we are concerned, the experience matters as much as the games.
-However we always have a "cheer" rating at the end to see how much the crowd likes each game.
+However you can always go off the "clap" meter at the end and see how much the crowd seems to like each game.
 Also you can always ask the mentors for their feedback, which is very valuable if you are able to learn from it.